sakopov/Pipes/README.md

    - Pass in the KmsCmkArn and S3BucketName as parameters
    - Set environment (lowercase)
    - Set AccountId of cicd account
-   - Pass in name of master stack (lowercase).
+   - Pass in name of master stack (lowercase)

 After SDLC stacks have been created, update the Master stack.
    - Set AllEnvironmentsCreated = True